YourBr0ther/TavernTapes/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code style and patterns
+- Write tests for new features
+- Update documentation as needed
+- Keep components focused and under 300 lines
+- Use TypeScript for type safety
+- Follow the design system in DESIGN.md

 ## 📄 License